 Tips For Using An Air Fryer

-If you haven’t’ started making food in an air fryer yet, there are a few things you should know.
-It’s a fantastic tool for creating amazing food, but I have learned a few things through trial and error that I wanted to share.
+If you haven’t started making food in an air fryer yet, there are a few things you should know.
+It’s a fantastic tool for creating easy keto recipes, but I have learned a few things through trial and error that I wanted to share.

 - Always read through the manufacturer’s guide before starting.
 I know it’s tempting to skip reading it and jump right into cooking.
 However, there are many tips and tricks that will pertain to your particular model, so it’s worth reading.